chronos-pramantha/orbital-cotwo-web/README.md

 * BUG in storing method [FIXED]
 * Create a class for db operations [DONE]
 * Starting querying tests [DONE]
-* *TO BE IMPLEMENTED*: The server accepts POST request at `/oco2/by/area`.
-It needs a GeoJSON to be passed in the request's body.
+* The server accepts POST request at `/co2/by/polygon`.
+It needs a GeoJSON to be passed in the request's body [DONE]

 ## To-do
 * [PostGRE-PostGIS](http://postgis.net/) support